On the Nonlocaity in the Goulomb Gauge External Field Problem: Abstract

 \section{Abstract}

 The apparent nonlocality of the Coulomb gauge external field problem in electrodynamics is illustrated with an example in which nonlocality is especially striking.
-A rather intuitive derivation of this apparent nonlocal behaviour from a purely local picture is given.
-In the course of the derivation Lorentz-force naturally decomposes into a field and source part and a novel classical effect based on this separation is pointed out.
+Explanation of this apparent nonlocal behaviour based on a purely local picture is given.
+A gauge invariant decomposition of the Lorentz-force into two terms with clear physical meanings is pointed out.
+Based on this decomposition derivation of the Aharonov-Bohm effect in terms of field strengths alone is given.